melwee01/tech_writer_test/doc/mel-weed-technical-test.rst

 Provide your public key
 ----------------------

-Before a **device firmware upgrade** (DFU), you must prepare your device by replacing the existing bootloader with one that uses your own public key.
+Before a **device firmware update** (DFU), you must prepare your device by replacing the existing bootloader with one that uses your own public key.

 Copy the ``public_key.c`` file from where you generated it to ``<InstallFolder>\project\bootloader_secure\dfu_public_key.c``.

 Prepare the bootloader
 ----------------------

-1. Build a new bootloader by compiling the Bootloader project using either Keil μVision or GCC.
+1. Compile a new bootloader using either Keil μVision or GCC.

-1. Flash the compiled bootloader to the device.
+#.
+Flash the compiled bootloader to the device.
 Remember to program the Softdevice as well.

 Run DFU
 -------

 The following procedure involves using a phone or tablet with nRF Connect for mobile installed to run DFU:

-1. Transfer the DFU zip package to your phone.
+#.
+Transfer the DFU zip package to your phone.

-1. Power on the device.
+#.
+Power on the device.

-1. Open nRFConnect on your phone.
+#.
+Open nRFConnect on your phone.

-1. Click **Scan**.
+#.
+Click **Scan**.
 From the available discovered devices, connect to your device.

     .. note::
         The discovered devices list doesn't automatically refresh when devices stop advertising.
 If you can't connect to a device from the list, refresh the list to see if the device is still available.

-1. Expand the **Secure DFU Service** section.
+#.
+Expand the **Secure DFU Service** section.
 There are two icons to the right of **DFU Control Point**:
   a.
 Check (x) the box to turn notifications **on**.
   b.
 Check (x) the box to the left to set the device to **bootloader (DFU)** mode.

-1. Click **OK** when prompted to reset the device to bootloader.
+#.
+Click **OK** when prompted to reset the device to bootloader.

 .. image:: images/Picture1.png
     :alt: Activating DFU mode